zyx/manual/Core.md

 - Core Audio on Mac
 - WASAPI and ASIO on Windows
 - ALSA on Linux
-- VCV Bridge (described in a below section) on all OS's, although there are no Bridge plugins for Linux at this time
+- [VCV Bridge](Bridge.md) on all OS's, although there are no Bridge plugins for Linux at this time

 After a driver is selected, a particular **device** can be chosen for the driver.
 If the device has more than 8 inputs or outputs, you can select the desired range of outputs, offset by a factor of 8.